-Timothy Samuel Shah is senior advisor and director of the Religious Freedom Institute's South and Southeast Asia Action Team and research professor of government at Baylor University’s Institute for Studies of Religion.
-He previously was associate director of the Berkley Center's Religious Freedom Project, director for international research of the center's Religious Freedom Research Project, and associate professor of the practice of religion and global politics in Georgetown University's Government Department.
+Timothy Samuel Shah is a distinguished research scholar in the Politics Department at the University of Dallas, as well as as a senior fellow at the Archbridge Institute and the principal investigator for the Freedom of Religious Institutions in Society (FORIS) project at the Religious Freedom Institute.
+Previously a research professor of government at Baylor University’s Institute for Studies of Religion, he also served as associate director of the Berkley Center's Religious Freedom Project, director for international research of the center's Religious Freedom Research Project, and associate professor of the practice of religion and global politics in Georgetown University's Government Department.
 He is a political scientist specializing in religious freedom as well as in the broad relationship between religious and political dynamics in theory, history, and contemporary practice.
 He is author of God’s Century: Resurgent Religion and Global Politics (2011, with Monica Duffy Toft and Daniel Philpott) and editor of Under Caesar's Sword: How Christians Respond to Persecution (2018, with Daniel Philpott) and Homo Religiosus?
 Exploring the Roots of Religion and Religious Freedom in Human Experience (2018, with Jack Friedman).
 Shah received his A.B., magna cum laude, in 1992 and a Ph.D. in 2002, both from Harvard University.

 Often in the crucible of their own firsthand experience of violent persecution, Christians of numerous epochs, cultural contexts, and theological persuasions have constructed radical conceptions and claims of human dignity, human freedom, and human rights.
 This history is of far more than academic interest.
 Christians across the centuries developed and deployed sometimes unprecedented notions of human dignity and human freedom with sometimes startling political consequences.
 Their arguments did not remain confined to the parchment—or vellum or papyrus—on which they were first written.
 Nor were they confined conceptually to the rarefied realms of theology and metaphysics.
 They often moved others, including those who did not share a Christian outlook, and sometimes helped to influence and bring about dramatic changes in law and policy.